twolfson/twolfson.com/articles/subtle-anti-patterns.md

 ```

 ### Why this is bad
-This one honestly isn't that bad but it *can* be improved.
+This one isn't that bad but it *can* be improved.
 This pattern unintentionally limits others from adding new items to the set.
-Additionally, there is no easy way to hook into addition to the set.
+Another side effect is that there is no easy way to hook into when an addition occurs.

 ### How to make it better
 As we have demonstrated in #1, we can use a function like `addAlgorithm`.
 Then, we can expose `addAlgorithm` to make setting up another one easily for others.